MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Recurrent Tree Cells

 \section{Recurrent Tree Cells}

-In this section, we propose recurrent tree cells (RTCs) that introduce recurrency into a soft decision tree to acquire the previous information, and enhance the fidelity of the $Q$-value by ensemble technique.
-First, we propose an RTC method that receives the current individual observation and relies on historical information to capture long-term dependencies in partial observation tasks.
-Then, we utilize a linear combination of RTCs via an ensemble mechanism to yield high performance and reduce the variance of the model while retaining simplicity.
+In this section, we propose RTCs, which introduce recurrency into SDTs to encode historical information and enhance the fidelity of the Q-value through the ensemble technique.
+First, we propose an RTC that receives the current individual observation and relies on historical information to capture long-term dependencies in partially observable tasks.
+Then, we utilize a linear combination of multiple RTCs via an ensemble framework to yield high performance and reduce the variance of the model, all while retaining simplicity and interpretability.